taskcluster/generic-worker/README.md

         ** OPTIONAL ** properties
         =========================

-          authBaseURL                       The base URL for API calls to the auth service. availabilityZone                  The EC2 availability zone of the worker. cachesDir                         The directory where task caches should be stored on the worker.
+          availabilityZone                  The EC2 availability zone of the worker. cachesDir                         The directory where task caches should be stored on the worker.
 The directory will be created if it does